Getting to Dublin

 There are flights to Dublin from 180 cities.
 Many different airlines fly to Dublin including Aer Lingus, RyanAir, Delta, American Airlines, British Airways & Air Canada.

-Once you’ve picked up your luggage and gone through customs (if needed), it’s easy to get to Dublin from the airport.
+Once you’ve picked up your luggage and gone through customs, it’s easy to get to Dublin from the airport.
 The least expensive way is to take the Airlink Express.

 There are two Airlink Express busses: 747 and 757.